osrf/vehicle_gateway/README.md

 # Installation

 This package is developed and on Ubuntu 22.04 LTS with ROS 2 Humble.
-We suggest installing ROS 2 Humble from binary packages, and building Gazebo Garden from source.
+We suggest installing ROS 2 Humble from binary packages, and installing Gazebo Garden.
 The following steps will describe this process, resulting in two workspaces: one for Gazebo Garden, and an overlaid workspace for the Vehicle Gateway (this project), in order to make rebuilds faster.

 To keep paths short, `vg` stands for "Vehicle Gateway".
 After these steps, you'll have two workspaces in the `~/vg` directory, like this: